kyung-lee-official/nestjs-control-panel/README.md

 -   Realize grouping, so requesters can only access resources belongs them.
 For example, the requestee must belongs to at least one group that is **owned** by the requester.

-Other permission rule logic must be implemented in corresponding services.
-For example, the `admin` role must have a member.
-When changing roles of a member, if the member belongs to the `admin` role, we can't simply remove the member from `admin`.
-Also, we can't add the `admin` role to a member without removing the current `admin` member.
+Other permission rule logic must be implemented in corresponding services file instead of the _casl-ability.factory.ts_ file.

+Checkout each service section doc for details.

--   [x] Find all permissions.
+-   [x] Get all permissions.

 ## CHITUBOX Manual Analytics